crums-io/skipledger/docs/paper.md

 Hash proof structures often mirror analogous, conventional data structures.
 Merkle trees, for example, are structurally similar to binary trees; hash chains, are similar to linked lists.
 The word *mirror* here also conveys the idea that the references in these hash proof structures point in the *opposite direction* of their conventional counterparts.
-For example, the hash references (commonly call *hash pointers*) in a Merkle proof are constructed from the bottom up , from leaf to root, rather than vice versa (as in conventional binary trees).
+For example, the hash references (commonly called *hash pointers*) in a Merkle proof are constructed from the bottom up , from leaf to root, rather than vice versa (as in a conventional binary tree).
 Skip ledgers too mirror a conventional type of data structure: the skip list (Pugh, 1990)[^8].

 The use of skip list-like hash structures for cryptographic linking (and commitment) is not a new concept.